huggingface/transformers/docs/source/model_doc/tapas.rst

         ...     print("Predicted answer: " + answer)
         ...   else:
         ...     print("Predicted answer: " + predicted_agg + " > " + answer)
-        When was Brad Pitt born?
+        What is the name of the first actor?
-        Predicted answer: 18 december 1963
+        Predicted answer: Brad Pitt
-        Which actor appeared in the least number of movies?
+        How many movies has George Clooney played in?
-        Predicted answer: Leonardo Di Caprio
+        Predicted answer: COUNT > 69
-        What is the average number of movies?
+        What is the total number of movies?
-        Predicted answer: AVERAGE > 87, 53, 69
+        Predicted answer: SUM > 87, 53, 69

-In case of a conversational set-up, then each table-question pair must be provided **sequentially** to the model, such that the ``prev_labels`` token types can be overwritten by the predicted ``label_ids`` of the previous table-question pair.
+In case of a conversational set-up, then each table-question pair must be provided **sequentially** to the model, such that the ``prev_labels`` token types can be overwritten by the predicted ``labels`` of the previous table-question pair.

 Tapas specific outputs